datalorax/site/content/post/2019-08-06-applying-v-to-study-achievement-gaps.md

 ## #   percentage <dbl>
 ```

-And now we can calculate the cummulative percentage
+And now we can calculate the cumulative percentage

 ```r